Estimate Time5 min

 Will a government shutdown affect the economy?

-While history shows that government shutdowns have had little long-term effect on stock prices—or on the size and functioning of the federal government—they do have a potential economic impact if they drag on.
+While history shows that government shutdowns have had little long-term effect on stock prices—or on the size and functioning of the federal government—they can have a potential economic impact if they drag on.

-The end of the shutdown will mean the restoration of government services that were closed during the shutdown.
-Social Security, Medicaid, and Medicare payments to recipients were not affected.
-Neither were what are called essential services such as federal law enforcement and disaster relief.
-The US Post Office was also not affected.
+A shutdown would cause an interruption of some government services but not all.
+Social Security, Medicaid, and Medicare payments to recipients would not be affected.
+Neither would what are called essential services such as federal law enforcement, air traffic control, and disaster relief.
+The US Postal Service would also not be affected.

 Let's work together!